MobillsInMobild/Web3SignerWebSocketProxy/README.md

     forge create NFT --rpc-url=proxy --unlocked --from [wallet_address]  --constructor-args-path constructor-args.txt
     ```

+3. Or use the `forge script` command to deploy the contract.

+    ```sh
+    forge script script/NFT.s.sol --rpc-url=proxy --broadcast --sender=[wallet_address]  --unlocked
+    ```

-4. Sign transactions on your browser and check your signed transactions on the blockchain browser.
+5. Sign transactions on your browser and check your signed transactions on the blockchain browser.

 ### Usage